NLnetLabs/routinator/doc/manual/source/manual-page.rst

             A boolean value specifying whether ASPA assertions should be included in the published dataset.
 If false or missing, no ASPA assertions will be included.

-      aspa_provider_limit
-            An integer value specifying the maximum number of provider ASNs allowed in an ASPA object.
-If more providers are given, all ASPA assertions for the customer ASN are dropped to avoid false rejections.
-If the option is missing, a default of 10,000 provider ASNs is used.

       dirty
             A boolean value which, if true, specifies that unused files and